Opendigitalradio/odr-dab-cir/README.md

 TODO
 ====
 Improve the sync code, to make sure we align the pictures each time.
+Align on the strongest peak instead of the NULL symbol.

 Generate long-term visualisations, to see if there is a change over several days.

+Oversample 2x or 4x to get finer time resolution.

+Make sure rtl_tcp quits properly on ctrl-c.